mktosos/project-1/README.md

 # project-1

 This project allows a user to search by product UPC to find pricing across various online marketplaces.
 The app primarily uses a barcode scanner (and eventually the phone camera) to input UPC numbers.
 The API from UPCitemdb.com gives the item and marketplace data.
-Google maps api is also used to determine present location, which will give the user a location data point for each UPC scan.
-This feature will be handy in automatically recording where a specific item was scanned in store.
+Google maps API is also used to determine present location, which will give the user a location data point for each UPC scan.
+This feature will be handy in automatically recording where a specific item was scanned in store, when monitoring instore price drops and availability.

+Firebase is used to record scan instances and location.

-The project originally was to be based around retailer APIs, target, walmart, amazon.
+The project originally was to be based around retailer APIs, target, walmart, amazon as a seller tool.
 Thoses specific APIs were not accessible for this student project, so scraping those sites was looked into.
 The non-object formatted data was not useful so I am using an API for a UPC barcode database.
 The app functions as more of a consumer price checker, than a resellers tool, in this 1st iteration.

 Credits The game project student developer is Mike Taniguchi.